Bickenhead: Critical reception

 In Complex, Kiana Fitzgerald said, "the beat itself is faithful to the first, with slight variations that make it sound like 2018 while still invoking the feel of the early '00s.
 It sounds like the song Cardi's been waiting her whole career to make, and she swan dived right into the depths of pearl-clutching crassness that we've come to love her for.
 (Half the song is dedicated to advice about pussy popping.)
 Above all else, 'Bickenhead' is a reminder to women everywhere that there's nothing wrong with alternating being a bird with being about your paper...".
 Writing for AllMusic, Neil Z. Yeung felt Cardi B gets "filthy" on the "explicit" track, that "it could make Lil' Kim or Foxy Brown blush."

+Antisemitism accusations

+A lyric in the first verse of the song, "Lawyer is a Jew, he gon' chew up all the charges", was received poorly by some audiences and multiple Jewish publications accused Cardi B of playing into antisemitic stereotypes of lawyers being overwhelmingly Jewish or that Jewish lawyers wield disproportionate legal power.
+Some perceived her lyric as a reference to her legal defense team containing multiple Jewish attorneys, but still considered the lyric to be inappropriate.

 Live performances

 Cardi B performed "Bickenhead" and "She Bad" at the 36th AVN Awards on January 26, 2019.